kojiishi/unicodedata-reader/README.md

 at <https://www.unicode.org/Public/UNIDATA/>.

-This package can also generate JavaScript functions that can read the proprety values of the [Unicode Character Database].
+This package can also generate JavaScript functions that can read the proprety values of the [Unicode Character Database] in browsers.
 Please see the [JavaScript] section below.

 [Unicode Character Database]: https://unicode.org/reports/tr44/